GreenJon902/UltimateDrumScorerPro/plan.md

 - `symbol-id` - match a specific symbol.
 - `group-id` - match a specific group.
 - `group-id(_modifier-id)+` - take all `symbol-id`s in the given `group-id` with the given `modifier-id`s.
-The output of the `modifier_auto` is this: for each matched `symbol-id` that isn't already modified by `modifier-id`, create a new symbol `symbol-id_modifier-id` that is the new instructions on top of the instructions from the old symbol.
+The output of the `modifier_auto` is this: for each matched `symbol-id`, create a new symbol `symbol-id_modifier-id` that is the new instructions on top of the instructions from the old symbol.
 The min-width and min-height are centered around the size of the oringonal symbol before we modified it (if this is second modification, then take the size after first modification).
+The created symbols inherit the groups from their parents as well as the new groups.

 Possible instructions:
 - `path`,`path-string`